 Stock Options All unvested options continue to vest per normal schedule for two years after retirement, and all remaining unvested options after the second year vest immediately.
 Options expire on the original expiry date or three years from the date of retirement, whichever is earlier.
 All vested and unvested options expire immediately and are forfeited on the termination date.
 All unexercised options expire after 90 days from the termination date.
 All unvested options expire immediately and are forfeited.
 All unvested options vest immediately and become exercisable.
-Retirement Entitled to accrued Entitled to Entitled to accrued pension Entitled to accrued benefits pension and retiree health benefits. accrued pension. and retiree health benefits. pension and retiree health benefits.
+Retirement benefits Entitled to accrued pension and retiree health benefits.
+Entitled to accrued pension.
+Entitled to accrued pension and retiree health benefits.
+Entitled to accrued pension and retiree health benefits.
 Perquisites Ceases immediately.
 Ceases immediately.
 Ceases immediately.
 Ceases immediately.

-The next table shows the estimated incremental amounts that would be paid to Mr. Dall'Antonia if his employment had been terminated on December 31, 2020.
+The next table shows the estimated incremental amounts that would be paid to Mr. Dall'Antonia if his employment had been terminated on December 31, 2021.

-Retirement (early or normal) (1) (\$) Termination with Cause (\$) Termination without cause (2) (\$) Change of Control (3) (\$)
+Retirement (early or normal) (1) (\$) Termination with Cause (\$) Termination without Cause (2) (\$) Change of Control (3) (\$)

-Cash Severance - - 1,555,500 1,555,500
+Cash Severance - - 1,632,000 1,632,000

-Annual Incentive 660,000 - 427,000 427,000
+Annual Incentive 587,500 - 448,000 448,000

-Restricted share units = - - 731,127
+Restricted share units - - - 969,877

-Performance share units = = = 1,462,253
+Performance share units - - - 1,939,754

-Stock options = = = 1,369,001
+Stock options - - - 3,278,715

 - 1. PSUs continue to vest according to the normal schedule. - 2.
 PSU payments depend on the notice period. - 3.
-Market or payout value of share-based awards is the market value of outstanding PSUs and RSUs based on \$52.00, the closing price of Fortis common shares on the TSX on December 31, 2020.
+Market or payout value of share-based awards is the market value of outstanding PSUs and RSUs based on \$61.03, the closing price of Fortis common shares on the TSX on December 31, 2021.